shagunuppal/All-In/README.md

 # All-In

-This repository contains code for detection of current state of a poker game using different concepts of Digital Image Processing and suggesting further moves to the player.
+This repository contains code for detection of current state (number of faceup cards along with their suit and rank) of a poker game using different concepts of Digital Image Processing and suggesting further moves to the player.